Skip to content

 One program, Summer BreakSpot, provides free meals and snacks to children 18 and younger in the summer months to fight food insecurity in the Sunshine State.

-Family-owned farms like Long & Scott Farms in Lake County, Singleton and Sons Farms in Putnam County and Brown’s Farm in Alachua County contribute by supplying fresh foods such as corn, persimmons and potatoes for children to enjoy all summer.
+Family-owned farms across Florida, including Long & Scott Farms (Lake County), Singleton and Sons Farms (Putnam County) and Brown’s Farm (Alachua County) supply fresh, locally grown foods such as corn, persimmons and potatoes for children to enjoy all summer.
+These partnerships between Florida farmers and state programs highlight the important role agriculture plays in supporting local communities.

 Child holding a box of fresh foods.